EFFICACY

 Study Design

 The safety and efficacy of BRYHALI Lotion were assessed in 2 prospective, multicenter, randomized, double-blind, phase 3 clinical trials in 430 adult patients with moderate-to-severe plaque psoriasis.
 Patients were treated with BRYHALI Lotion or vehicle lotion, applied once daily.
-Primary efficacy endpoint was treatment success evaluated at week 8.
+Primary efficacy endpoint was treatment success defined as at least a 2-grade improvement from baseline in Investigator's Global Assessment (IGA) score as well as a score of 'clear' or 'almost clear' evaluated at week 8.
 Secondary efficacy endpoint was treatment success evaluated at weeks 2, 4, 6, and 12 (4 weeks post treatment).
-Tertiary efficacy endpoint was a 2-grade improvement from baseline at each time point for the individual signs of psoriasis (erythema, plaque elevation, and scaling).2
+Tertiary efficacy endpoint was a 2-grade improvement in IGA from baseline at each time point for the individual signs of psoriasis (erythema, plaque elevation, and scaling).1-3

-• The only single-agent low-concentration halobetasol (0.01%) formulation
+• The only single-agent low-concentration halobetasol (0.01%) formulation5

-• Local adverse reactions from topical corticosteroids may include atrophy, striae, telangiectasias, hypopigmentation and allergic contact dermatitis.
-Some local adverse reactions may be irreversible.
+• Local adverse reactions from topical corticosteroids may include atrophy, striae, telangiectasias, hypopigmentation, and allergic contact dermatitis.
+Some local adverse reactions may be irreversible1

 Bar chart comparing the percent of patients with 2-grade baseline improvement in inflammation, plaque elevation, and scaling between BRYHALI Lotion and Vehicle Lotion